Are you feeling overwhelmed by the prospect of launching a product on Amazon?

-Once your newly launched product reaches the FBA Center and your listing is live, you need to collect positive reviews as soon as possible.
+Once your newly launched product reaches the FBA Center and your listing is live, you must collect positive reviews as soon as possible.

 This can prove tricky when you’re on page 5 and not generating any sales.

-However, the more reviews you have, the better your product will rank in Amazon’s search engine, so collecting these reviews are imperative.
+However, the more reviews you have, the better your product will rank in Amazon’s search engine, so collecting these reviews is imperative.